 Even without knowing what it is, I thing doctors would have wanted to see it, just to record, for science, how much fluids a body can lose in the span of a night and the owner still be alive the following day.

 I got sick last week.
 Reason: over tiredness from looking after my son during the night, above all right before going back to work.

 I started to medicate myself.
 During the night my body would sweat as much of the stuff it could.

-In particular, on Tuesday I woke up at 4am, the bed so wet I had to change everything (feeling pain everywhere and the mother of all migranes), and went back to sleep, knowing more would come.
+In particular, on Tuesday I woke up at 4am, the bed so wet I had to change everything (feeling pain everywhere and the mother of all headaches), and I went back to sleep, knowing more would come.

 But then, when I woke up hours later I was dry.

 Then it hit me.
 Because of a misleading GP appointment on Monday morning, which lead me to believe I was fine, even though I wasn't (the infection was just taking a break before the next charge), I had not taken anything all of Monday, neither Sunday evening, and neither Sunday all day (I was visiting a friend).
 In fact my last medicine intake was Saturday.